⏴back to Guidance Topics

 Guidance

 Children who are wards of the state may be included in research.
 No additional regulatory protections apply if the research was approved under categories (1) and (2) above.
-However, because the state will likely stand in loco parentis for the child, obtaining and properly documenting parental permission and assent to include the child in the study may present unusual challenges for the investigator.
+Because the state will likely stand in loco parentis for the child, obtaining and accurately documenting both parental permission and child assent for the study may pose unique challenges for the investigator.

 Obtaining and Documenting Valid Parental Permission and Assent